Commercial Building Types

 Owners usually get the best value from corporate campus construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Campus Programming And Parcel-wide Planning is treated as a decision gate, not a box-checking exercise.
+Campus Programming, Parcel-wide Georgetown Site Review, And City Of Georgetown Development Services Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Infrastructure And Building Release Alignment is treated as a decision gate, not a box-checking exercise.
+Infrastructure And Building Release Alignment — Civil And Utilities First, Then Building-by-building Structural Release is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Field Execution Across Multiple Work Fronts is treated as a decision gate, not a box-checking exercise.
+Field Execution Across Multiple Georgetown Campus Work Fronts With Sitewide Look-ahead Scheduling is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Phased Campus Turnover And Closeout is treated as a decision gate, not a box-checking exercise.
+Phased Georgetown Campus CO Turnover, Final Site Stabilization, And Employer Move-in Support is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.